Bachelor of Arts Completion Program Degree Requirements

 - Leadership and Organization Studies

-At University College, students have a fresh academic start as the first 96 transferable quarter credits (64 semester hour credits) go directly toward a University of Denver bachelor's degree.
+At University College, students have a fresh academic start as the first 96 transferable quarter credits (64 semester hour credits) apply toward a University of Denver bachelor's degree.
 Unlike other bachelor completion programs that arbitrarily limit the number of credits and try to match your courses to a set of requirements, University College welcomes past undergraduate credit to be put directly toward the completion of the degree.
 Bachelor of Arts Completion Program students will choose a major that relates to their interests and career focus, gaining real-world skills they can begin using right away.
-An opportunity to complete both the bachelor’s degree and a master’s degree is also afforded to Bachelor of Arts Completion Program students, who can pursue a dual degree to reduce the time and cost of earning both degrees.
+An opportunity to complete both the bachelor’s degree and a master’s degree is available to Bachelor of Arts Completion Program students, who can pursue a dual degree to reduce the time and cost of earning both degrees.